levelnineconsulting/market-entry-dach-playbook/02-90-day-execution-framework.md

 Objective: Decide, not hope.

 Key questions:
-- Is there repeatable demand?
+- Is the demand repeatable and scalable with minimal resource investment?
 - Can deals close without escalation?
 - Does the org support speed or slow it down?
 - Is local ownership real or symbolic?